fukawi2/procurve-bup/README.md

     ip ssh
     ip ssh filetransfer

+If you want to use public key authentication, and your switch supports it, you need to give the switch your PUBLIC key:

+    ip ssh public-key manager "ssh-rsa AAAAB3N....."
+    aaa authentication ssh enable public-key

 Optionally, you can then disable the telnet server and perform administration tasks via SSH which is encrypted: